-Born and reared in Michigan, only child of Theodore and Elizabeth Ferency, married to the world's greatest husband, have three fabulous kids, FIVE wonderful grandkids and a precious great-granddaugher.
+Born and reared in Michigan, married to the world's greatest husband, have three fabulous kids, FIVE wonderful grandkids and a precious great-granddaugher.

 I try not to manage more memorials than I have added, so I am usually happy to transfer memorials for any reason.